Jeremy Hunt considering squeezing benefits while cutting inheritance tax

 Typically ministers use the September figure for inflation when uprating working-age benefits, which would mean a 6.7% hike.

-But Mr Hunt has not ruled out using October’s far lower figure of 4.6%, which would be a real-terms cut for millions.
+But Mr Hunt has not ruled out using October’s far lower figure of 4.6%.

 Asked about the possible move in an interview with the BBC, the Chancellor said: “We will always be a compassionate Conservative government but part of how we make our economy successful is by making sure companies like this company can find the staff they need.